stephengold/Minie/README.md

 <img height="150" src="https://i.imgur.com/YEPFEcx.png">

-The [Minie Project][minie] is about improving the integration of [Bullet Real-Time Physics][bullet] into the [jMonkeyEngine Game Engine][jme].
+The [Minie Project][minie] is about improving the integration of [Bullet real-time physics simulation][bullet] and [Khaled Mamou's V-HACD Library][vhacd] into the [jMonkeyEngine game engine][jme].

 It contains 4 sub-projects:

- 1. MinieLibrary: the Minie runtime library and its automated tests (in Java)
+ 1. MinieLibrary: the Minie runtime library and its automated tests
- 2. MinieExamples: demos, examples, tutorials, and non-automated test software (in Java)
+ 2. MinieExamples: demos, examples, tutorials, and non-automated test software
- 3. [DacWizard]: a GUI application to configure a ragdoll (in Java)
+ 3. [DacWizard]: a GUI application to configure a ragdoll
- 4. MinieAssets: generate assets used in MinieExamples (in Java)
+ 4. MinieAssets: generate assets used in MinieExamples

 Complete source code (in Java) is provided under
 [a BSD license][license].